Andrew-Kelley/Age_of_kingdoms/README.md

 substantial than anything I've done before.
 Also, I want to practice doing some object-oriented programming.

-### Tutorial
+### Game manual
-For a description of how to use this program, read tutorial.txt
+For a description of how to use this program, read manual.txt

 ### Dependency
 This game uses the Python package colorama.
 If you don't want to install that